- The Best Dog Treats

 Crunchy texture for healthy teeth

-Made using a combination of salmon and sweet potato, these treats are delicious plus rich in protein to help support muscle maintenance.
+Made using a combination of salmon and sweet potato, these treats are delicious plus rich in protein and omega-3 fatty acids – a combo that not only supports muscle maintenance but joint health too.
 They’re also quite crunchy in texture to help clean your pupper’s teeth, which is always a nice plus.